World Series Odds

-It doesn’t get much better than October baseball, Major League Baseball‘s postseason, and the Fall Classic, otherwise known as the World Series.
-Unless, of course, you’re talking about betting on the World Series, which you can now do at legal and regulated sportsbooks right here in Michigan.
+It doesn’t get much better than October baseball.
+Major League Baseball‘s postseason culminates in the Fall Classic, otherwise known as the World Series.
+And betting on the best-of-seven championship is something you can now do at legal and regulated sportsbooks in Michigan.

-Once the World Series starts, there are all kinds of ways you can bet on it right here in Michigan.
-This includes moneyline, run line, total and team, and player prop wagering for every single World Series game.
+Once the World Series starts, there are all kinds of ways you can bet on it in Michigan.
+This includes moneyline, run line, totals, and team or player prop wagering for each World Series game.
 Bets on the series as a whole and series-based prop betting are available as well.

-However, you don’t have to wait for October to bet on the World Series.
-Michigan sportsbooks allow betting on MLB futures markets starting in the offseason, running through spring training and the regular season, and into the MLB postseason, up until the World Series is set.
+But you don’t have to wait for October to bet on the World Series.
+Michigan sportsbooks allow betting on MLB futures markets starting in the offseason, running through spring training and the regular season, and into the MLB postseason up until the World Series is set.